 12 Probable causes of stress in your teenager

-- Studies pressure: it`s the most common cause of stress in teens.
+- it`s the most common cause of stress in teens.
 Usually teens become over worried about their coming exams or any test.

-- Relationships stress: Being too emotional, teens often stressed about relations.
+- Being too emotional, teens often stressed about relations.
 Or they can feel stress about toxic friend or relation.

-- Work pressure: Teens can feel stress when there are too many things to do.
+- Teens can feel stress when there are too many things to do.
+We can say curriculum and a curriculum activities pressure.

-- Stress about any change: If you move from one place to other, or you change the school of your teen.
+- If you move from one place to other, or you change the school of your teen.
 There is more possibility your teen feel stress about these changes.

-- Disturb sleep patterns: This thing can also cause stress in your teenager.
+- This thing can also cause stress in your teenager.

-- Parent relationship: It is also the most common cause of stress in teens.
+- It is also the most common cause of stress in teens.
 When there is uncomfortable environment at home because of parents disturbing relation.
 Child usually become depressed and frustrated.

-- Unable to Meet with expectations: When teens become unable to meet expectations of parent or any relation.
+- When teens become unable to meet expectations of parent or any relation.
 They become frustrated and stressed.

-- Overwhelmed or too busy: When your teen is loaded with work which becomes too much to handle for your teen.
+- When your teen is loaded with work which becomes too much to handle for your teen.

-- Stress in home environment: If there is any stress in the environment where your teen in.
+- If there is any stress in the environment where your teen in.
 Stress due to finances, Loss, or sickness, etc.

-- Being too rigid or unable to adapt or adjust: If your teen is very rigid in their opinion or outlook and struggles to adapt to changes.
+- If your teen is very rigid in their opinion or outlook and struggles to adapt to changes.
 It can even be good changes like welcoming a new baby.

-- Negative Outlook or pessimism: When your teen faces experience that makes them develop a negative outlook of life.
+- When your teen faces experience that makes them develop a negative outlook of life.
 Sometimes when their friends have such an outlook it can rub on your teen.

-- High standers and expectations: When you or their sibling or their social group are a bunch of achievers and set high standards or expectations from your teen.
+- When you or their sibling or their social group are a bunch of achievers and set high standards or expectations from your teen.

 15 common signs to spot stress in your teenager